sooriyaarachchi/pybites.github.io-src/content/special-building-pybites.md

 We wanted our blog to be original which meant not limiting ourselves to just [articles](http://pybit.es/pages/articles.html).
 We cannot exactly recall how the [code challenges](http://pybit.es/pages/challenges.html) came about, but we needed a vehicle to learn and it didn’t seem prevalent elsewhere.

 We inquired HN again and [people seemed interested](https://news.ycombinator.com/item?id=13352447).
-Our weekly code challenges (140 forks at this writing) turned out to be a great way to learn from each other, and it is adding an interesting dynamic to our site and brand.
+Our weekly code challenges ([140 forks at this writing](https://github.com/pybites/challenges)) turned out to be a great way to learn from each other, and it is adding an interesting dynamic to our site and brand.

 ### Market yourself

 Brand?
 Yes.
-That is the advantage of starting a blog: to help create your brand!
-We recommend reading [Soft Skills](http://www.amazon.com/dp/1617292397/?tag=pyb0f-20) for practical advice.
+That is the advantage of starting a blog: to help create your brand.
+We recommend reading [Soft Skills](http://www.amazon.com/dp/1617292397/?tag=pyb0f-20) for practical advice how to market yourself.

 In our second month we hired a designer to make an attractive logo and this really gave PyBites its unique flavor.
 We became more active on social media.
 We reached out to fellow Pythonistas.
 We got invaluable feedback from our readers.
 We gained quite some traction from Reddit’s [learnpython](https://www.reddit.com/r/learnpython/) (and grew some thicker skin!).